UgzSourceCode/web-portfolio/README.md

 - Commits in the biggest pull request:
   - For some time, I started updating the diary every day, but I worked on another branch separate from the main one.
 So, for this statistic, I want to show the quantity of commits in my longest PR.
+  - In this project, I used "squash and merge", so the main branch has fewer commits than all the PRs.
     - Commits in PR: 88
       ![100commits_stats_longest_pr.png](assets/100commits_stats_longest_pr.png)
     - My priority was to conduct some UX research on my own, so the PR related to this is quite large.